The Benefits of Residential Care

 Because each care professional working with a resident has an impact on the care they receive and the decisions made, providing a continuum of care allows them to work as a team and plan future decisions together with structure and ease.
 Residents that live in a dual or all-inclusive care home can rest assured that they will be cared for long-term under one roof, no matter how their care needs may change.

 Every care home will offer different types of care in its own unique way, however, each of them will include a team of health and social care professionals who can cater to a wide range of physical and medical requirements or needs.
 It doesn’t matter what your personal circumstances are, residential care homes are on hand to provide person-centred care to cater for each individual's specific requirements and needs.
-Not only does having care professionals in one place benefit residents because they have multiple people available for a variety of care types, it means if circumstances were to change and a person’s care needs develop, the care home is still able to look after them with the same degree of care and a small transition.
+Not only does having care professionals in one place benefit residents because they have multiple staff care staff available to provide care for a variety of care types, but it means if circumstances were to change and a person’s care needs develop, the care home is still able to look after them with the same degree of care.

-One of the biggest worries an elderly person can face is financial-related ones.
-By choosing to live in an all-inclusive care home, your financial worries can be freed, as the home will include everything needed such as regular nutritious meals, snacks and beverages, laundry, housekeeping, electricity, heating, activities and events.
+One of the main concerns older people can face is financial-related concerns.
+By choosing to live in an all-inclusive care home, your financial worries can be freed, as care homes will include everything a person may need such as regular and nutritious meals, snacks and beverages, laundry, housekeeping, electricity, heating, activities and events.
 Some requests beyond this may be charged for but everything a resident could need is financially covered.
 There is also no limit to the number of facilities and services you utilise.

 The majority of care homes have a varied activities programme as part of their facilities which means that residents can fill their days with whatever they wish.
 Care homes work closely with residents to ensure that activities are tailored to their exact interests and hobbies - keeping residents physically and mentally active plays an important part in overall health and therefore is an essential part of care.
 There are no limits to residents when looking for opportunities, from board games or gardening with friends to quiz nights and local excursions.